gemodriscoll/Inkchant-TTS-Chrome-Extension/README.md

 With Inkchant installed, you can:
 - **Right-click** anywhere on a webpage and choose **"Read from Here with Inkchant"**
 - Have the text **read aloud from that point forward**
-- Hear it read in a **calm, natural-sounding voice**, like Siri or Microsoft Zira

 No need to highlight text or copy/paste anything — just click, sit back, and listen.